M-L-P/.github/README.md

 |--|
 |![image](https://github.com/M-L-P/.github/assets/69227436/cc4bca32-97e5-4a4c-8d08-991112749a1d)|

-The beginning is as beautiful as the head of a phoenix, while the ending is as powerful as the tail of a leopard.<br/>
+The beginning is as beautiful as the head of a phoenix, while the ending is as powerful as the tail of a leopard;<br/>
 The middle is like pork, with fat and lean meat.<br/>
 Powering on, the Graphical Interface before entering the Operating System is quite pretty, with you having a good mood;<br/>
-Working, it provides the information you need or spams you disgust;<br/>
+Surfing, it provides the information you need or spams you disgust;<br/>
 Shutting down, the screen quickly turns black and extinguished, with you saving time.<br/>

 In a table,<br/>